SAP/abap-to-json/docs/feature-requests.md

 Analysis confirms `IS_COMPRESSABLE` is the dominant — and essentially the only — extension point overridden in practice.
 Three subclass patterns were observed:

-1. **Exclude specific fields from compression**: overrides `IS_COMPRESSABLE` to suppress compression for a configured list of field names (e.g. a parameter passed to the constructor).
+1. **Exclude specific fields from compression**: overrides `IS_COMPRESSABLE` to suppress compression for a configured list of field names passed to the constructor.
 One observed implementation had a bug: the field list was declared as class-data (shared across all instances) instead of instance data.

 2. **Disable compression entirely**: overrides `IS_COMPRESSABLE` to always return `abap_false`, ignoring type and value.